marianelamedina/SeqDT-TimeSeries/README.md

 # SeqDT - Decision Tree for Sequence Classification

-A Python implementation of the **SeqDT (Sequence Decision Tree)** algorithm for discrete sequence classification, based on the research paper "Decision Tree for Sequences" by He et al.
+A Python implementation of the **SeqDT (Sequence Decision Tree)** algorithm for discrete sequence classification, based on "Decision Tree for Sequences" paper by He et al.

 ## Overview

-SeqDT is a novel tree-based classification method that constructs decision trees directly from sequential data without requiring pre-defined features.
+SeqDT is a tree-based classification method that constructs decision trees directly from sequential data without requiring pre-defined features.
 Unlike traditional methods that transform sequences into feature vectors, SeqDT builds trees using subsequences as split points, searching through the space of all possible subsequences in the training data.

 ### Key Features